carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .language-python}

 When we train our model using data between 1950 and 1980, we aren't able to accurately predict life expectancy in later decades.
-To explore this issue further, try out the excercise in the following section
+To explore this issue further, try out the excercise below.

 > ## Models Fit Their Training Data — For Better Or Worse
 > What happens to the test RMSE as you extend the training data set to include additional dates?
 Try out a couple of ranges  (e.g., 1950:1990, 1950:2000, 1950:2005); Explain your observations.